White Heat: Legacy

 Scenes of the film are featured in the 1992 crime-drama film Juice, as well as the 1982 Hart to Hart episode "Hart and Sole".
 In the noir parody Dead Men Don't Wear Plaid, Steve Martin acts in scenes with Cagney's character through special effects and cross-cutting.

 The "Made it ma!
 Top of the world" line is used in the 1991 film Ricochet, in which Denzel Washington recites the quote in the final scene atop a tower.
 A variation of the quote—"Top of the world, ma!"—appears in the 1986 movie Tough Guys during a scene in which Eli Wallach shoots at cops from a train; the same variation is used in the 1990 film The Adventures of Ford Fairlane by Andrew Dice Clay. when he escapes kidnappers and discovers that he is atop the Capitol Records Building.
+Fade to Black (1980 film) features a character who becomes obsessed with Cagney's Cody Jarrett, and recreates White Heats iconic finale.
 It has also been quoted in a fifth-season episode of Cheers, a second-season episode of Breaking Bad. and the series finale of Mixels.
 The line is also quoted in the Kings of the Sun song "Drop the Gun".

 The film has inspired songs such as Madonna's "White Heat" on True Blue; the song was also dedicated to Cagney.
 Sam Baker's "White Heat" references the plot and dialogue on his 2013 album Say Grace.

 The "Made it Ma!
 Top of the World" line also was used in the opening of 50 Cent and PnB Rock's "Crazy" song.